Careers and Post-16

 Some of the highlights include:

 I Future lessons, planning for KS4 options.
-JED/KUDOS to generate career ideas.
+JED to generate career ideas.

-One to One Guidance with Careers advisers, post 16 assemblies.
+One to One Guidance with a Careers adviser, post 16 assemblies.
 Business mentoring.
 Post 16 information evening.
-Harlow College apprenticeship programme.

 There is a fully equipped and resourced Careers area in the Learning Resources Centre, where pupils can gain access to detailed information about the wide range of careers available.
 They can also obtain information through our career software package JED (please see the link careers software resources for more information)

-All students have access to our qualified careers adviser Julie Kay at any stage of their education.
-Please contact me by email if you would like to arrange an appointment or have any questions.
+All students have access to our qualified careers' adviser Julie Kay at any stage of their education.
+Please contact via email if you would like to arrange an appointment or have any questions.

-Please see the Careers Education and guidance policy for further information on the careers entitlement.
+Please see the Careers Education and guidance policy for further information on careers' entitlement.